jay-parkin/Terminal-App---Python/README.md

 ### Installation

 Follow the instructions below to install the Digital Dish application.<br>
-This application is run via the terminal and requires the correct Python3 version and project folder structure.
+This application is run via the terminal and requires the correct Python3 version and project folder structure.<br>
-Please copy the follow instructions(where applicable) and paste directly into your linux terminal.
+<b>Please copy the follow instructions(where applicable) and paste directly into your linux terminal.</b>

 <details>
 <summary><b>Unix based Systems - Linux & macOS</b></summary>